 Drupal 9 is nearly here, with the promise of allowing the same contributed and custom code to work in both Drupal 8 and Drupal 9.
 This presentation will discuss some of the practical aspects of making that happen for custom and contributed code maintainers.

-We will then discuss changes to vendor dependencies in Drupal 9, particularly the change from Symfony 3 to Symfony 4, and how that might affect modules or custom code in certain cases and how to manage it.
+We discuss changes to vendor dependencies, and server requirements in Drupal 9, particularly the change from PHP 7.0 to PHP 7.3, and how that might affect modules or custom code in certain cases and how to manage it.

 Finally we will discuss options for contributed module and custom code management around the Drupal 9 release and beyond, weighing the pros and cons of the different ways to ensure your module and code will work across all needed versions of Drupal 9.